Skip to main content

 These trends are contributing to more frequent and severe floods and landslides, resulting in extensive damage to agriculture, property, and the environment, thereby disrupting lives and livelihoods and threatening food security.
 At the same time, water scarcity and droughts are also threatening agriculture-reliant livelihoods.

-Led by the Department of Forests and Soil Conservation, the project focuses on two key outcomes:
+Led by the Department of Forests and Soil Conservation, the project focused on two key outcomes:

 GEF